allenai/allennlp-guide/chapters/part2/common-architectures.md

 single vector of fixed size.
 It abstracts any operation that takes a tensor of shape `(batch_size, sequence_length, input_size)` and produces another of shape `(batch_size, output_size)`.
-This includes a wide range of models, from something very simple (a bag-of-embedding model which simply sums up the input embeddings) to something more complicated (a pooling layer of BERT).
+This includes a wide range of models, from something very simple (a bag-of-embedding model which simply sums up the input embeddings) to something more complicated (a CNN, or a pooling layer of BERT).
 See the following diagram for an illustration:

 <img src="/part2/common-architectures/seq2vec.svg" alt="Seq2Vec encoder" />